MRD: Multi-resolution Retrieval-Detection Fusion for High-Resolution Image Understanding: Preliminary

 \subsection{Semantic Similarity}

-This section presents the pipeline for integrating Retrieval-Augmented Generation (RAG) into Multimodal Large Language Models (MLLMs) to calculate the semantic similarity scores between the query embedding and images crops from HR images.
-Given an HR image, we first partition it collection of image patches, denoted as $P = \{ p_1, p_2, \ldots, p_n \}$, where $n$ is the total number of image crops.
-Following the approach of Yu et al. ~\cite{yu2024visrag}, the textual query and each image crop are encoded independently using the text and image encoders of a Vision-Language Model (VLM), producing a sequence of hidden representations.
-The semantic similarity score between the query embedding and each image crop embedding is then computed.
-Specifically, the similarity score $s(q, p_i)$ for the $i$-th crop is calculated by the cosine similarity of the query and image crop embeddings:
+This section presents the pipeline for integrating retrieval-augmented generation into MLLMs to calculate the semantic similarity between the query embedding and image crops from HR images.
+Given an HR image, we first partition it collection of image crops, denoted as $P = \{ p_1, p_2, \ldots, p_n \}$, where $n$ is the total number of image crops.
+Following VisRAG~\cite{yu2024visrag}, the query and each image crop are encoded respectively using the text and image encoders of a Vision-Language Model (VLM), producing a sequence of hidden representations.
+The similarity score $s(q, p_i)$ between the query embedding and the $i$-th image crop embeddings can be calculated by the cosine similarity:

-Based on these scores, the top $K$ most relevant image crops are selected and provided to the MLLM to support detailed understanding of the high-resolution input.
+Based on these scores, the $K$ most relevant image crops are selected and provided to the MLLM to support detailed understanding of the high-resolution input.